 5 Basic Steps for Healthy Meal Prepping

 It’s not always easy to find time to prepare and cook a good meal, especially if you work a full-time job or are always on the run.
 Sometimes, it’s easier to just find something quick while out on your lunch break or on your way home.
 But these quick foods are not always the healthiest.
-By planning ahead and meal prepping, you can enjoy your favorite meals throughout the week while saving time and money.
+By planning ahead and making healthy meal prepping a habit, you can enjoy your favorite meals throughout the week while saving time and money.
 (And the stress reduction from not having to figure out dinner each night is a nice bonus!)

-Here is an easy step-by-step guide to meal prepping:
+Here is an easy step-by-step guide to healthy meal prepping:

 1. Pick Your Recipes